konkrer/VTX-Guru/libr/SCORES.md

 	the broadcast (VTX) channels separations and the resultant IMD profile; and to improve the IMD scores calculation.
 I am not a R.F. professional; this is an experimental approach.

-	One way to observe the current adjustments being made by broadcast factor is to open two instances of VTX Guru - one opened to Charts Explorer and the other opened to IMD Ace.
+	One way to observe the current adjustments being made by broadcast factor is to open the Charts tool and select for 5 pilots then select for the 40 VTX channel study set -
-	Find in a chart a group that has a VTX separation of less than 40, which also has a group just above it with - 1. a higher score (but not score 100) and 2. a VTX separation of 40 or more.
-Copy and paste that first group into IMD Ace and analyze it.
-Repeat this for the group just above.
-You should be able to see that the group with less VTX channel separation has a slightly better IMD Score, but it's Video Clarity Score has been lowered past the above group because of the broadcast factor.
+	(i.e. NOT USA only and NOT lowband).
+You should be able to see that the 7th best group in the list has a better IMD Score than any other group, but it's Video Clarity Score (labeled SCORE) has been lowered past the above groups because of the broadcast factor.
+Whether this group has been moved down the correct amount is certainly a point of consideration concerning tuning the broadcast factor; as well for determining the best 5 channel group from the 40 channel study set.

 	Also, the reducing factor that is used to calculate the IMD Score is a major candidate to be adjusted; to alter how much the IMD score diminishes with additional IMD_close_to_chan events.

+	The algorithm is currently tuned to give relevant results with 2 to 6 pilots flying at once.
+To be able to better judge larger numbers of pilots flying at once the broacast factor would need to be adjusted.